 What is the effect of concentration of the hydrogen ions have on the nature of a solution?

-When acids are added to water, they produce hydrogen ions in water therefore the concentration of the hydrogen ions will increase in water.
+When acids are added to water, they produce hydrogen ions in water, therefore, the concentration of the hydrogen ions will increase in water.
 Since the solution will have more hydrogen ions, it will definitely be acidic in nature.

 Does basic solutions have hydrogen ions?
 If they do then why are they basic in nature?

 Basic solutions do not have hydrogen ions.
-Since the solution has excess of hydroxide ions, the basic solution does not have hydrogen ions.
+Since the solution has an excess of hydroxide ions, the basic solution does not have hydrogen ions.

 In what condition does a farmer need to treat the soil on his field with quick lime or slaked lime or chalk?

 If the soil that is on the field were too acidic then he would have to treat the soil with quicklime.
 If the soil is, too acidic it means that it will be having a low ph.
-Therefor the farmer would need to add lime or even slaked lime so that his soil is not too acidic.
+Therefore the farmer would need to add lime or even slaked lime so that his soil is not too acidic.

 Write down the common name for the compound CaOCl2: